SAP-samples/cap-local-development-workshop/exercises/01/README.md

 }
 ```

-When you save the file the CAP server process restarts automatically, and you should notice a couple of things.
-First, it is gathered up in the collection of CDS model sources:
+When you save the file the CAP server process restarts automatically, and you should notice a few things.
+The definition is gathered up in the collection of CDS model sources:

 ```log
 [cds] - loaded model from 10 file(s):